Enhancing Sexuality With Education & Resources

 Hormonal Imbalances

+As individuals age they may experience a decrease in sexual functioning because of natural changes in the body.
+For example, decreasing levels of testosterone in men can trigger unwanted symptoms, including low libido and difficulty maintaining erections.
 Women can suffer from hormonal changes during pregnancy, after childbirth, or during menopause.
-Sex can feel painful, and changing hormones can trigger anxiety and reduce a woman’s sexual desire.
+In some instances sex can feel painful, and changing hormones can trigger anxiety and reduce a woman’s sexual desire.

 Stress or Exhaustion

 Stress and exhaustion are primary factors that play an essential role in intimacy and sexuality.
-Finding a balance in work, home, and relationships can overwhelm men and women, pushing sex further out of mind.
-Men and women can feel neglected if their partner isn’t making sex a priority.
+Finding a balance in work, home, and relationships can be overwhelming, pushing sex connections further out of mind.
+Individuals in relationships may feel neglected if their partner isn’t making sexual intimacy a priority.

 Types of Trauma

-Sexual, emotional, or physical trauma is another factor that affects intimacy and sexuality.
-Surgery, childbirth, or other physical trauma can prevent a healthy sex drive, causing a lack of intimacy and sexuality.
+Many types of trauma or having posttraumatic stress can impact intimacy and sexuality.
+Childhood abuse and neglect, adult sexual assault, PTSD, surgery, childbirth, or other physical trauma or illness can prevent a healthy sexual arousal and response, causing a lack of intimacy and sexuality.

 About Kimberly Keiser